-By now, you likely know at least one person who has battled a case of COVID-19.
-The omicron variant quickly spread throughout the country, with medical experts hopeful that this weakened form of the virus might signal an end to the two-year battle.
+The COVID-19 continues to ravage the world.
+New variants continue to spread increasingly quickly, with medical experts hopeful that this weakened form of the virus might signal an end to the two-year battle.
 Although health decisions are personal, experts are still recommending a booster of either Moderna or Pfizer to protect you.
+In addition, adults over the age of 50, plus some people with other health conditions, are now eligible for a second boost.

 Video of the Day

 There are also age minimums.
-Both the Moderna and Johnson & Johnson boosters are available to those ages 18 and up, while you can get a Pfizer booster if you're 12 or older.
-Best of all, you can get any of the three boosters no matter which vaccine you received initially.
+Both the Moderna and Johnson & Johnson boosters are available to those ages 18 and up, while you can get a Pfizer booster if you're 5 or older (the same ages as each vaccine's general eligibility, as of this writing) Best of all, you can get any of the three boosters no matter which vaccine you received initially.

-While vaccine efficacy studies have indicated that boosters aren't as effective against omicron as they were against previous variants, being boosted does give you better protection than if you were unvaccinated or vaccinated more than five months ago.
+While vaccine efficacy studies have indicated that boosters aren't as effective against omicron and the variants that have followed as they were against previous variants, being boosted does give you better protection than if you were unvaccinated or vaccinated more than five months ago.
 This applies even if you've had COVID-19 previously.
-A booster will give you better protection against omicron than natural antibodies, experts say.
+A booster will give you better protection against new variants than natural antibodies, experts say.

 But perhaps the most compelling reason to get boosted is to reduce the hospitalization risk.
 Data from the Centers for Disease Control and Prevention (CDC) shows that the booster was 90 percent effective at preventing hospitalization and 82 percent effective at preventing urgent care and emergency room visits.
-While many boosted omicron patients have reported symptoms no worse than the cold or flu, unvaccinated patients aren't promised those results.
+While many boosted patients have reported symptoms no worse than the cold or flu, unvaccinated patients often have effects that are far worse.

 How to Get Boosted

-Getting boosted is easier than ever, especially now that it's been available for a while.
+Getting boosted is easier than ever, especially now that the option has been available for a while.
 You can use Vaccines.gov to find a booster shot provider nearby.
 Simply input your ZIP code and choose the type of booster you want.

 The easiest method for many consumers is simply to go to a nearby pharmacy or drugstore.
 Walgreens, CVS and Walmart all offer COVID-19 boosters, along with most large grocery store chains.
 Some pharmacies host vaccination clinics where you can get boosted from the comfort of your car.